 It took me a few moments to figure out what it meant.
 So let me rewrite it in clearer way that actually corresponds to the flash’s settings:

 To use wireless TTL, use 622 R. Slave trigger mode.

 It doesn’t work in 622 M. Slave trigger mode because the flash ignores intensity instructions in that mode.

 Using the YN685 with the YN560-TX II Controller

 The biggest thing to know with this controller is that it won’t give you TTL–it’s a manual flash controller, after all.
 But there are a couple of other things worth knowing.

 You can still control the flash intensity and the zoom (with some limits) and work with groups and channels.

 603 Slave Trigger Mode.
 This is the mode that you put the flash in to make it receive the radio signal from the RN560-TX II controller.

 Updating Settings on the Screen.
-The issue I mentioned above about how the settings are updated on the flash’s LCD screen aren’t an issue when using this controller because they’re updated in real time.
+The issue I mentioned above about how the settings are updated on the flash’s LCD screen isn’t an issue when using this controller because they’re updated in real-time.
 So when you change the intensity on the controller it shows up immediately on the flash LCD screen.
 Same for zoom.

 Zoom Range.
 The YN685 flash has a zoom range from 24mm to 200mm, but the YN560-TX II controller only has a zoom range from 24mm to 105mm.
 So you won’t be able to zoom right in when using this controller.